Naniken River

 The Naniken River (An Nainicín) is a minor river on the north side of Dublin city, Ireland, one of more than forty watercourses monitored by Dublin City Council.
 It is culverted for its upper course, visible in St Anne's Park for its entire lower course, and causes flooding somewhere along its line most years.
 The river flows entirely within the jurisdiction of Dublin City Council.

 Etymology

-The origins of the name, also spelt sometimes as Nannikin or Naneken, are unclear, though it has been speculated that it might be a diminutive reflection of the much-larger Nanny River flowing just north of the County Dublin boundary.
+The origins of the name, also spelt sometimes as Nannikin or Naneken, are unclear, though it has been speculated that it might be a diminutive reflection (with the suffix -(i)kin) of the much-larger River Nanny flowing just north of the County Dublin boundary.

 Course

 Upper reaches

 The Naniken rises under Shanliss Way, in what is now a light industrial zone off Santry Avenue (formerly Santry Lane), in Santry.
 It passes under Schoolhouse Lane and the Oak Park development, then by siphon below the Dublin Port Tunnel's northern portal area.
 It then flows through Beaumont and Artane, passing Lorcan Crescent, Coolgariff Road, Kilmore Road and Ardlea Road, where a fully culverted tributary joins from the lands now occupied by Beaumont Hospital.
 The watercourse then runs by Maryfield Crescent, and on under Mornington Grove, near the Artane Roundabout, to cross the Malahide Road, and then continues through southern Artane and western Harmonstown, coming into Raheny via a siphon under the railway.
 It flows on under a former laneway, by an early suburban apartment development, Rosevale.

 The stretch from Harmonstown to St Anne's Park is sometimes known as the Ballyhoy River, and a road within the St. Anne's housing estate was named after it.
 In Raheny, the Naniken once formed the boundary of the Church of Ireland glebe (rectory lands).
 The river passes under Howth Road at the site of Ballyhoy Bridge, and emerges from its culvert to flow openly through St Anne's Park.